 - In the 'Script name' field at the top, name your script.

 - If you're not ready to run your script yet, click Save below the editor, or click Preview to see a preview of the results.

-- Before previewing or running the changes, you'll get a message asking you to authorise this script to make changes in your account.
+- Note: Before previewing or running the changes, you'll get a message asking you to authorise this script to make changes on your account.
 Click Authorise now above the script editor, then Grant access to confirm that this script has the authority to make changes in your account.

 - When you're ready, click Run script now below the script editor to do just that.

-When you run a script, it will appear in the "Logs" section with information about its progress.
+Note: When you run a script, it will appear in the 'Logs' section with information about its progress.
 You can stop a script by clicking the Stop button next to any running script.